Empathy Mapping

 • How might this person benefit from using our product?

-If your team struggles to produce thoughts, try role playing.
-You’ll probably feel a little embarrassed at first, but with a positive attitude, role playing can also be fun and extremely beneficial.
+If your team struggles to produce thoughts, try role-playing.
+You’ll probably feel a little embarrassed at first, but with a positive attitude, role-playing can be fun and extremely beneficial.

 After filling in the four categories, draw a line at the bottom of your empathy map and divide the remaining space into two sections: pain and gain.
-With your team, discuss the pains users may be looking to solve when they use your product.
+Here you will use the information on the empathy map to analyze and discuss the pains users may be looking to solve when they use your product.
 What do they have to gain when they do?
 An easy way to do this is by filling the blanks in the sentence, “They need a way to __ because __.”

 Pain and gain are the most important sections of your empathy map.
 They serve as a sort of hypothesis that you can use to make decisions during development and further test with thorough persona research.